HibberdLab/hibberdlab.github.com/members.md

 # Group members

 Julian established his laboratory in the Department of Plant Sciences at the University of Cambridge in 2001.
-Since then, nine post- doctoral researchers, thirteen PhD students, and three research assistants have been part of the lab.
-The group is currently eighteen-strong.
+Since then, nineteen post- doctoral researchers, nineteen PhD students, and five research assistants have been part of the lab.
+The group is currently seventeen-strong.
 Read more about them below.

 ----